Bach-Nguyen1998/tasktracker/README.txt

 that any person the user picks is in fact a valid user.
 If this were a textbox or numberbox, the chance of error for the user putting in the wrong name or ID increases.

+PART 2

+The enhanced task tracker added two main features: allowing users to be a manager & tracking time blocks for tasks.
+The manager designation is a field in the users table.
+This allows the query to find one's underlings to be: select * from user where manager_id = [current_user.id]
+A manager can only assign tasks to himself or herself or his/her underlings.
+This is done via a list_underlings function.
+This maintains the constraint that only a manager can assign tasks to their underlings.
+Next, a time block is a seperate resource.
+It has a task id that it belongs to, a start time, and an end time.
+The buttons to designate a start and end time are on the index page of the task list.
+When one views the task, they can see all of the time blocks associated with it.
+This allows all time blocks of a task to be strictly associated with the corresponding task.